 Dehydrated & Dehydration

+Today is which is a good date to work on avoiding a dehydrated condition by drinking sufficient water and other drinks, especially if involved in sports...
 Dehydration means your body does not have as much water and fluids as it should and as a result a dehydrated condition sets-in.
 Dehydration can be caused by losing too much body fluid, not drinking enough water or fluids, or both.
-Vomiting and diarrhea are common causes.
+Vomiting and severe diarrhea are common dehydration causes.

-Infants and children are more susceptible to dehydration than adults because of kids smaller body weights and higher turnover of water and electrolytes.
-The elderly and those with illnesses are also at higher risk.
+Infants and children are more susceptible to dehydration vs adults because of kids low body weight and higher turnover of water and electrolytes.
+The elderly and those with chronic illnesses are also at high-risk.

 Dehydration is classified as mild, moderate, or severe based on how much of the body's fluid is lost or not replenished.
 When severe, dehydration is a life-threatening emergency.